An Unthinkable Tragedy

 "We all got to know Kaylea very well," said her physical therapist.
 "She was a great patient."

-Kaylea's father remembers that the physicians at PCH did not want to take credit for his daughter's recovery.
+Kaylea's father remembers the physicians at Phoenix Children's did not want to take credit for his daughter's recovery.

 Kaylea remembers nothing about her gunshot injury, although she knows what happened and is comfortable talking about it.
 Her family has been very open and receptive to discussing it with her.
 "We're very close," said Kaylea.
 "I'm very close to all my family."
 She has four siblings: Sheryl, 17; Stephanie, 16; Timmy, 14, and Jessica, 12.